For New Readers

 In summary to date:

 The Executive Producers and some of the Voice Actors both say the IP Holder (which is WEP) called for changes at the last minute, and mark that WEP believes the show is marketed to “boys and their dads” and exists so that toys can be made and sold to them.
-They also say that DreamWorks was easy to work with.
+The Executive Producers also say that DreamWorks was easy to work with.
 (ABTV, March 4, among other interviews)

 The writers continue to show support of DreamWorks, Tim Hedrick even continuing to work for DreamWorks as an Executive Producer for his new project.

 WEP has also simultaneously said ‘nothing was edited’, ‘everything was used’ as well as ‘a lot was left on the cutting room floor’ and ‘a director’s cut would sell well.’
 They have mocked hurt fans and have joked about the security of their customer’s credit card information: they told one fan complaining of being hung up on that it wasn’t them and someone off the street must have come in and answered their phone.
 They have claimed to have no creative control as well as stated how proud and thrilled they are to be involved in the project.
 Bob Koplar has expressed confusion as to the negative reception of S8, but has made no official public statement on it to date.

 WEP is a Limited Liability Company.
 It is a private business that has no shareholders and no networks/parent companies to pander to.
 Therefore, when ‘WEP’ makes any decisions about narrative, storyline, or what is ‘right’ for the brand, it’s really Bob Koplar himself making those decisions.